tcalmant/ipopo/docs/tutorials/rsa_pythonjava.md

 ## Requirements

-This sample requires Python 3 and launching the Java sample prior to proceeding with Starting the Python Sample below.
+This sample requires Python >=3.10 and launching the Java sample prior to proceeding with Starting the Python Sample below.

 It is also required to have installed the [osgiservicebridge](https://pypi.org/project/osgiservicebridge/) package before continuing.
+This package should have been installed by iPOPO setup.

 This [ECF tutorial page](https://wiki.eclipse.org/OSGi_R7_Remote_Services_between_Python_and_Java) describes how to launch the Java-side sample.